CMS Modified NCD 163 for the Gravlee Jet Washer, Effective March 7, 2026 — Here's What Billing Teams Need to Know

 Indication Status Relevant Codes Notes

-Patient with irregular or heavy vaginal bleeding (symptomatic for endometrial disease) Covered Not specified in NCD 163 Documentation must establish active symptoms
+Symptomatic patient with irregular or heavy vaginal bleeding, evaluated for endometrial cancer Covered No specific codes listed in NCD 163 Documentation of symptoms required to support medical necessity

 CMS Gravlee Jet Washer Billing Guidelines and Action Items 2026